-CURRENT ISSUES 7.5%
+CURRENT ISSUES 10%

 Course Participants will be required to provide a very short description of a current article/news item with respect to the topic of the day - Persons will be assigned according to the rotations set down in class.
-This will form your presentation grade (7.5%).
-The topics will be of a strategic nature, and may be chosen from the chapter outlines in the weekly detail set out in pages 7 and 8.
+This will form your presentation grade (10%).
 The marking sheet/requirements are attached in the detail course outline.

-FINAL EXAM 25% 14 April 2004
+FINAL EXAM 25%